craigfrancis/php-is-literal-rfc/readme-v2.md

 All three examples would be incorrectly considered "safe" (untainted).
 The first two need the values to be quoted.
 The third example, `htmlentities()` does not escape single quotes by default before PHP 8.1 ([fixed](https://github.com/php/php-src/commit/50eca61f68815005f3b0f808578cc1ce3b4297f0)), and it does not consider the issue of 'javascript:' URLs.

-This is why Psalm, which supports Taint Checking, clearly notes these [limitations](https://psalm.dev/docs/security_analysis/#limitations).
+This is why Psalm notes these [Taint Checking Limitations](https://psalm.dev/docs/security_analysis/#limitations), and suggests using the `literal-string` type.

 ### Abstractions

-Libraries currently accept strings like the following:
+Libraries currently accept LiteralStrings like the following:

 ```php
 ->field_add('LEFT(ref, (LENGTH(ref) - 3))')